 What features should you look for when purchasing motorcycle windshields for 1800 Goldwing?

 Compatibility basically refers to the size of your windscreen.
 Many high-end bikes come with stock windshields these days.
 While they look pretty cool and amazing, not all can fit your riding style or your height.
-Experts recommend the height that is below your eye level and the stock items seldom follow that.
+Experts recommend a height that is below your eye level and the stock items seldom follow that.

 Some brands include a fitness guide that will help you choose the right size.
 All you need is to enter the year, make and model of your bike to get the right recommendation.